Tel: +44 (0) 2476 523250

 - Institutions of culture and learning (particularly universities), with special focus on Bologna and Italy

 - Libraries and history of the book (particularly the library of Ulisse Aldrovandi)

 PhD students currently supervised

-Leila Zammar, ‘Seventeenth-Century Performances at the Barberini Palace and in the Lost Barberini Theatre, Rome’ (project in the Centre for the Study of the Renaissance; co-supervised with Margaret Shewring, Theatre Studies).
+Leila Zammar, Renaissance Studies: ‘Seventeenth-Century Performances at the Barberini Palace and in the Lost Barberini Theatre, Rome’ (co-supervised with Margaret Shewring, Theatre Studies).

 Past PhD students supervised

 Gabriella Addivinola, Italian: ‘The Apophatic Tradition in Alan of Lille and Dante: Logic, Theology and Poetry from the Twelfth to the Fourteenth Centuries’ (co-supervised with Simon Gilson, Italian; completed in February 2014).

 Rocco Di Dio, Renaissance Studies: 'Marsilio Ficino's Notebooks' (project in the Centre for the Study of the Renaissance; co-supervised with Maude Vanhaelen, Italian/Classics).
 Completed in 2015.

 Giacomo Comiati, Italian: ‘Horace in the Italian Renaissance’ (co-supervised with Simon Gilson, Italian).
 Completed in 2016.

 Martina Piperno, Italian, on Leopardi's classicism and contacts with the thought of Giambattista Vico (co-supervised with Fabio Camilletti, Italian).
 Completed in 2016.
 Presently IAS Fellow at Warwick.